andrew/ultimate-awesome/README.md

 - [-awesome-jupyter](https://github.com/eric-erki/-awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources.
 - [awesome-jupyterlab](https://github.com/eric-erki/awesome-jupyterlab) - A curated list of awesome JupyterLab extensions and resources.
 - [awesome-opengl](https://github.com/eric-erki/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
+- [awesome-quant](https://github.com/eric-erki/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-remote-job](https://github.com/eric-erki/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 - [awesome-scala](https://github.com/eric-erki/awesome-scala) - A community driven list of useful Scala libraries, frameworks and software.
 - [awesome-selfhosted123](https://github.com/eric-erki/awesome-selfhosted123) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers .